-Preferences are relative; for those individuals who are claiming the most extraversion, when they experience anyone else in the room - even those who say they are extraverted - the most extraverted person may perceive them as being somewhat introverted.
+Preferences are relative; for those individuals who are claiming the most Extraversion, when they experience anyone else in the room - even those who say they are extraverted - the most extraverted person may perceive them as being somewhat introverted.

-Given you are trying to recreate the quadrants of the wheel, if you have set the exercise up correctly, those who have stepped towards extraversion, would be where the R/Y quadrants are, and those who have stepped towards introversion would be in the G/B quadrants.
-Ask the individuals to go back to their seats and workshop journals.
-Using the slides and the workshop journals do a quick recap of what was experienced in the stepping exercises.
+Given you are trying to recreate the quadrants of the wheel, if you have set the exercise up correctly, those who have stepped towards Extraversion, would be where the R/Y quadrants are, and those who have stepped towards Introversion would be in the G/B quadrants.
+Those who have stepped towards Thinking would be in the R/B quadrants and those who have stepped towards Feeling would be in the Y/G quadrants.